Kaiser Burnout: Historical background

-The Escape
+Escape

 In the spring of 1865, a Confederate captain named Charlie Bullock captured some of these refugees and locked them up in a wooden shack near Woodville, but they managed to escape.
 According to Lance Rosier and Cecil Overstreet, when the Jayhawkers were brought to Woodville there were guards placed all around them.
 In order to free the men, whiskey was brought by a local sympathizer and the fiddle playing ensued.
 One of the Jayhawkers, Mr. Warren Collins, snuck his pocket knife in tucked away in his boot.
 Using some backwoods ingenuity the Jayhawkers pried a floor plank up in the floor of the shack.
 As the fiddle playing continued, Warren began to dance a "jig" entertaining the inebriated guards.
 As Warren danced about, the Jayhawkers escaped one by one through the plank lifted up in the floor.
 In the commotion that followed, Mr. Collins crawled out from the wooden shack and simply walked to freedom.